Gene Derfler

 Eugene Leo Derfler (born May 24, 1924) is an American politician who was a member of the Oregon House of Representatives and Oregon State Senate.
-He is an alumnus of Western Washington College of Education and the Pensocola Naval Aviator School.
+He is an alumnus of Western Washington College of Education and the Pensacola Naval Aviator School.
 He was a real estate broker at Coldwell Banker Mountain West Real Estate.
+Derfler was honored as a guest in the Oregon Senate in February 2024, at the age of 99.
+He turned 100 on May 24, 2024.